Updated on 16 August

 How can I get access to the festival if I don’t want to travel?

-That’s perfectly understandable and that is also why we have virtual options for participation this year.
-The newly launched TMW DigiPRO passes for 75 euros enable full digital participation at the festival and conference and are on sale at the TMW webshop.
+To make international participation possible, we have created a virtual option for participation this year.
+The newly launched TMW DigiPRO passes for 75 euros enable full digital participation at the conference for music industry professionals and are on sale at the TMW webshop.
 Read more about the options for digital participation here: http://tmw.ee/2020/06/tmw-reveals-a-hybrid-conference-and-festival-concept/

 Additional information resources: